CTNOriginals/BitburnerGoFilesync/README.md

   Parameters:
     keep-alive:
       Accepts: true, false
-      Usually when a server is ran, the program wont exit as it keeps evaluating it, if this parameter is set to true, the program will still be prevented from exiting.
+      Usually when a server is ran, the program won't exit as it keeps evaluating it, if this parameter is set to true, the program will still be prevented from exiting.
 ```